starkandwayne-attic/serviceforge/README.md

 You can now use `http://77218862.ngrok.com` (or whatever random URL you are given) to register your local service broker to your external or bosh-lite Cloud Foundry:

 ```
+$ gcf delete-service-broker etcd-dev # only if already registered at a previous ngrok URL
 $ gcf create-service-broker etcd-dev cc secret http://77218862.ngrok.com
 ```